santi81/jupyterHub/README.md

          Shared Folder - This is a shared drive to which everyone has read/write access to.It’s used for collaboration and content sharing

+Getting Started
+ We’ll be using Google Container Engine (GKE), but this should work anywhere you have installed a Kubernetes cluster

+  Create a Container Engine Cluster with n nodes :
+         gcloud container clusters create jupyterhub --num-nodes=n